dhawale-lab/dhawale-lab.github.io/_members/subham-hota.md

 ---

-I am a Research Assistant in the lab.
-Prior to this, I completed my MTech in Biotechnology and BTech in Materials Science from IIT Kanpur.
+I am a Research Assistant in the lab from 2025.
+Prior to this, I completed my MTech in Bioengineering and BTech in Materials Science from IIT Kanpur.